Cadence: Rhythmic classifications

 Metrically accented cadences are considered stronger and are generally of greater structural significance.
-In the past, the terms masculine and feminine were sometimes used to describe rhythmically "strong" or "weak" cadences, but this terminology is no longer acceptable to some.
+In the past, the terms masculine and feminine were sometimes used to describe rhythmically "strong" or "weak" cadences, but these terms have not been generally used since at least the mid-1980s.
 Susan McClary has written extensively on the gendered terminology of music and music theory in her book Feminine Endings.

 The example below shows a metrically unaccented cadence (IV–V–I).
 The final chord is postponed to fall on a weak beat.

 Picardy third

 A Picardy third (or Picardy cadence) is a harmonic device that originated in Western music in the Renaissance era.
 It refers to the use of a major chord of the tonic at the end of a musical section that is either modal or in a minor key.
 The example below shows a picardy third in the final chord, from J.S.
 Bach's Jesu, meine Freude (Jesus, My Joy), mm.
 12–13.